Calling All Sneakerheads — Here Are The Best Fall 2023 Sneaker Trends

 Retro-Inspired Kicks

-Stroll into the new season in a new pair of vintage-inspired sneakers.
+Stroll into the new season in new vintage-inspired sneakers.
 There are '70s-style Nike kicks along with sleek New Balances for everyday wear.
-If you're feeling extra luxe, Chloé's Nama sneakers are stylish with their colorful embroidered threads and chunky ribbed soles.
+If you're feeling extra luxe, Chloé's Nama sneakers are a stylish pair that'll have people glued to your fabulous trainers.
+With their colorful embroidered threads and chunky ribbed soles, it's a compliment-magnet shoe.

 Shiny Metallic Sneakers

-Silver metallic is the electrifying shade of 2023, and you'd be surprised to know that this year's party shoes aren't platform heels, but shiny metallic sneakers.
-If you prefer a little more color, there are also bronze and pink metallic styles.
-Veja's Campo Sneakers has a subtle style for those who are dipping their toes into the foil-like trend and Naturalizer has low tops meant to shimmer with every step.
+Silver is the electrifying shade of 2023, and you'd be surprised to know that this year's party shoes aren't platform heels but shiny metallic sneakers.
+The glossy, lustrous shoe was everywhere, from NYFW runways to street style stars, and is a concert-must for Beyoncé's Renaissance tour.
+If you want to stay comfortable all night while singing your heart out to Queen Bey, opt out of the silver cowboy boots and slide into some Coach's metallic high tops or Ultraboosts instead.

+However, if you prefer a little more color, we've also included bronze and pink metallic styles.
+Veja's Campo Sneakers has a shoe with a subtle sheen for those who are just dipping their toes into the trend, and Naturalizer has golden low tops that'll allow you to shimmer with every step.

 Lightweight Canvas Sneakers

-We understand the first few weeks of fall can still be hot, which is why we have lightweight, breathable options like canvas sneakers.
+We understand the first few weeks of fall can still be hot — the weather has a mind of its own — which is why we have lightweight, breathable options like canvas sneakers available on hand.
 The versatile styles above are not only easy to style year-round, but they also make suitable travel shoes.
-The timeless sneakers are a trusty pair that people steadily rely on.
+The timeless kicks are a trusty pair that people steadily rely on throughout the season, and so should you.

 (Not Your Dad's) Running Shoes